unik-name/help-unikname/docs/3-unikname-connect/howto-create-unikname-trust-certificate-organization.md

 👉 You should use a password safe solution like [_Lastpass_, _Keepass_ (or others)](https://alternativeto.net/category/security/password-manager/), so you're encouraged to save your information in it.
 :::

 ## Step 3.
-Disclose the @unikname ID of your organization
+Disclose the UniknameID of your organization

 Unikname of type Organization must be publicly disclosed in order to be used with <brand name="UNC"/> on your website.
 By default all @unikname values are obfuscated and publicly hidden.